Alex0vSky/UePrjCreator/README.md

 https://Alex0vSky.github.io/project-qa-report/UePrjCreator/HtmlReportOcc/index.html
 )

-Tool for generate __Unreal Engine__ *.uproject files and directory structure with required C++ classes from command line by template.
+Tool for create __Unreal Engine__ *.uproject file and directory structure from command line.
+It completely repeats the behavior of UnrealEngine when creating a new project through the "Project Explorer" without a long full load of the engine.
-The resulting directory containing the *.uproject file is ready to be embedded into an executable via UnrealEngine UBT.
-The tool contains a template for building an executable file without creating *Editor.dll library.

 ## Features
+The resulting directory containing the *.uproject file is ready to be built into an executable via UnrealEngine UBT.
+Can use UnrealEngine templates.
+If template have C++ classes will be generated IDE project file.
+The tool contains a inner template for building an executable file without creating *Editor.dll library.

 ## Requirements
 Requires installed Unreal Engine version 4.